danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-And with that, we're done (for now)!
-The coordinator will write to the context whenever the text view's text or position changes, and will observe and sync changes in the context with the text view.
+With that, we're done (for now)!
+The coordinator will write to the context whenever the text view's text or position changes, and will sync any context changes bck to the text view.

 ## Trying it out

 We can now add a button to our test app and have it highlight when the rich text context indicates that the current text is underlined.
-We can also tap the button to toggle the underlined style:
+We can also tap the button to toggle a style:

 ![Two iOS devices showing underline support]({{page.assets}}underline-ios.jpg){:width="650px"}

 ![Two macOS windows showing underline support]({{page.assets}}underline-macos.jpg){:width="650px"}

 There are still tons to do to make attribute and trait management easier, and we haven't even started looking at more advanced features like image support.

-However, we now have a solid, multi-platform foundation that we can expand further.
+However, we now have a solid, multi-platform foundation that we can expand further, so feel free to chip in if you want to extend it with more features.

 ## Introducing RichTextKit

 This post has highlighted some of the complicated APIs that we have to use when working with rich text.
-Much behaves differently between platforms and much is also missing in SwiftUI.
-I've spent many hours on strange edge cases, and have searched all over to find clues in 10+ years old Objective-C posts etc.
+Much behaves differently between platforms and much is missing in SwiftUI.

+I've spent many hours on strange edge cases, and have searched all over to find clues in 10+ years old Objective-C posts etc. It's gone ok, but not great.

-Since I implemented all the rich text functionality covered in this post while working for a company called [Oribi]({{page.oribi}}), we both felt that it's such a waste that every developer has to reinvent the same wheel and handle the same limitations every time a new rich text-based app is to be developed.
+Since I implemented all the rich text functionality in this post while working for a company called [Oribi]({{page.oribi}}), we both felt that it's a waste that every developer has to reinvent the wheel and handle the same limitations every time a new rich text-based app is to be developed.

-This is why I'm happy to announce that we'll be making all this available as an open-source library!
-It is called [RichTextKit]({{project.url}}) and makes working with rich text a lot easier in UIKit, AppKit and SwiftUI.
+I'm therefore happy to announce that we'll be making all this available as an open-source library!
+It is called [RichTextKit]({{project.url}}) and makes working with rich text a lot easier.

 ![RichTextKit logo](/assets/headers/richtextkit.png)

-[RichTextKit]({{project.url}}) is under development, but already provides the functionality featured in this post, as well as functionality to work with attributes, styles, traits, images, etc. It also has a demo app that lets you test the various features in a lightweight rich text editor.
+[RichTextKit]({{project.url}}) is under development, but already has the functionality in this post, as well as functionality to work with attributes, styles, traits, images, etc. It also has a demo app.

-If you think rich text is exciting, I'd love for you to try it out and give me your feedback.
+If you think rich text is exciting, I'd love for you to try it out and give me feedback.
 Together, we can make rich text on Apple's platforms much more fun than it is today.

-Thanks for reading!